Copyright © 2005, 2012, 2018 David F. Silver|

-A rare original 1892 Folding Rochester camera in 5 x 7 inch format.
+An original 1892 Folding Rochester self-casing folding bellows camera in 5 x 7 inch format.

 An important innovation in the evolution of photographic technology was the "self-casing" folding bellows camera popularized in the United States in the early 1890's.
-These American plate cameras were the first to integrate the lightweight collapsible flexibility of traditional view cameras into a supportive exterior shell that also served as a protective case and provided easier portability.
-Pearsall's Compact Camera of 1883 was an aborted early attempt at such a design, but it never made it past the prototype stage despite some decidedly premature advertising announcing its arrival.
-Two years later in 1885, the Lucidograph from the Blair Camera Company succeeded commercially and functionally with its odd "side-saddle" interpretation of an integral external case, and it remained in production for a surprising number of years, but it was always an awkward and inelegant solution that evolved no further.
-Another ambitious entry was the Gibbs Camera of 1888, sporting a more "European" flavor with beautiful polished "tropical" wood construction and a tripod mount built into the flip-under rear door, but once again there was a failure to generate market interest.
-The concept finally took root, and is most often credited today, with the Folding Kodak "satchel" camera of 1890 (initially using roll film only, then in 1892 adapted for plates as well).
-Further key refinements were offered in the impressive Henry Clay camera from the American Optical Company starting in 1891.
-Each of these models and manufacturers in turn contributed their own stylistic and structural aspects to the general self-casing concept, but it was yet another camera that followed, which is now particularly rare and nearly forgotten, that would establish the true blueprint for all the rest to come.
+These American cameras, which used the standard dry glass plates of their time, were the first to integrate the lightweight collapsible flexibility of traditional view cameras into a supportive exterior body shell that also served as a protective case and provided easier portability.
+Pearsall's Compact Camera of 1883 was an aborted early attempt at such a design, but apparently did not progress past the prototype stage, despite premature advertising announcing its arrival.
+Two years later in 1885, the Lucidograph from the Blair Camera Company succeeded commercially and functionally with its odd side-saddle interpretation of an integral external case, and it remained in production for a surprising number of years, but it was always an awkward and inelegant solution that evolved no further.
+Another ambitious entry was the Gibbs Camera of 1888, sporting a more European flavor with beautiful polished tropical wood construction and a tripod mount built into the unusual flip-under rear door that also served as a base, but it failed to generate market interest.
+The self-casing concept finally took root, and is most often credited today, with Eastman's Folding Kodak "satchel" camera of 1890 (actually only using flexible roll film at first, but then in 1892 adapted for glass plates as well).
+Further refined design elements were presented in the impressive Henry Clay camera from the American Optical Company starting in 1891.
+Each of these models and manufacturers in turn contributed their own stylistic and structural aspects to the general self-casing concept, but it was yet another camera that followed, which is notably scarce today and too often neglected in the conversation, that would establish the true blueprint for all the rest to come.

 Three important earlier interpretations of the self-casing folding bellows camera concept, upon which the "Folding" Rochester camera improved; the Blair Lucidograph of 1885 (left), the No. 4 Folding Kodak "satchel" camera of 1890 (middle), and the American Optical Company's Henry Clay of 1891 (right).

-The Folding Rochester was available in 4 x 5 or 5 x 7 inch format.
-It featured an external leather covered wood case with a large downward hinging door encompassing the entire front panel, a much smaller hinged door in the back, and an access door across the upper rear area.
-A button hidden under the leather at the top edge of the case released the front door, which then dropped and locked into horizontal position with a pair of simple brass braces, and provided a sturdy bed of beautiful polished mahogany with dual brass focusing tracks.
-Reaching into the camera body, the photographer grasped the front standard, pulled it forward along the calibrated tracks, and locked it at whatever chosen focus distance with a generous brass lever.
-The front standard assembly displayed more fine mahogany construction and brass highlights, wore a top-mounted waist level reflex viewfinder, and trailed a deep maroon red bellows.
-Another hidden button under the leather at the rear edge of the case released the top door and this exposed the ground glass assembly for loading the plate holders.
-It also provided access to an internal pivoting lock that released the back door so the photographer could view the ground glass when more precise focus was necessary, and there was enough room in the rear area to store two double plate holders when the camera was not being used.
+The Folding Rochester was generally available in 4 x 5 or 5 x 7 inch format, or 6 1/2 x 8 1/2 inc format by special order.
+The body of the camera featured a leather covered external wooden case with a large downward hinging front door, a much smaller hinged door in the back, and an access door across the upper rear area.
+A button hidden under the leather at the top edge of the case released the front door, which then dropped and braced into horizontal position with a pair of simple brass struts, and provided a sturdy bed of beautiful polished mahogany with dual brass focusing tracks.
+Reaching into the camera body, the photographer grasped the front standard upon which was mounted the lens and shutter, pulled it forward along the calibrated tracks, extending the maroon red bellows behind it, and secured it with a generous brass locking lever at whatever chosen focus distance.
+The front standard assembly displayed more fine mahogany construction and brass highlights, and supported a top-mounted waist level reflex viewfinder.
+Another hidden button under the leather below the rear edge of the case released the top door and this exposed the internal mechanism for loading the glass plate holders.
+It also provided access to a pivoting clasp that opened the back door so the photographer could see the ground glass viewing panel when more precise focus was necessary.
+There was enough room in the rear area to store two double plate holders when the camera was not being used.

-The back of the Folding Rochester, showing the top door for loading or storing the plate holders, and rear door for the ground glass screen when fine focusing was required.
+The back of the Folding Rochester, showing the top door for loading or storing the plate holders, and the rear

-While the Lucidograph was awkward to assemble, the Folding Kodak was unnecessarily bulky with its non-camera "satchel" appearance, and the Henry Clay was overly complex with superfluous track sections, the Folding Rochester offered extremely easy opening and set-up, a lighter no-frills external casing, and a much simplified bed and track.
-It was also advertised with a selection of shutters that were similar to the others (made by Prosch or Bausch & Lomb), including one that was designed specifically for the Folding Rochester and complemented its unique personality.
+While the Lucidograph was awkward to assemble, the Folding Kodak was unnecessarily bulky with its non-camera "satchel" amenities, and the Henry Clay was rather delicate with its fussy track sections, the Folding Rochester offered extremely easy opening and set-up, a simpler no-frills external case, and a much sturdier bed and focusing track arrangement.
+It was also advertised with a selection of the better quality shutters made by Prosch or Bausch & Lomb, similar to the those used by the other top manufacturers, with the addition of one particular shutter that was designed specifically for the Folding Rochester and complemented its unique personality.
 This was "The Rochester" shutter, a spring activated mechanism with an external flying wing sector that fired with a most satisfying clang.
 Outwardly similar to the Folding Kodak's original sector shutter, "The Rochester" was more compact, much easier to use, provided a range of five speeds with a simple tension adjustment, and even had a provision for time exposures.
-It was mounted as the barrel section between the elements of a superb Gundlach Optical Company Symmetrical lens, the lens of choice on all the Folding Rochester cameras, and was fitted with a revolving aperture wheel providing four stops.
+It was assembled as the barrel section between the elements of a superb Gundlach Optical Company Symmetrical lens, the lens of choice on the majority of the Folding Rochester cameras, and was fitted with a revolving aperture wheel providing four stops.

 "The Rochester" shutter, which was unique to the Folding Rochester series.

-A very rare, and very beautiful, "plain face" version of the Folding Rochester, with the enclosed shutter in the fancy finished wood front standard.
+A very scarce, and very beautiful, "plain face" version of the Folding Rochester, with the rotary

 The year 1892 was noteworthy for the number of other self-casing designs that entered the market, including the Folding Premier from the Rochester Optical Company and the previously mentioned Folding Hawk-Eye from Blair, but it was the Folding Rochester that initially brought together the most logical aspects of the concept for the many models that would follow.
-While it may not have been the very first such camera, it was certainly the formulation upon which American photographic firms would base their own further designs.
-The Rochester Camera Manufacturing Company produced the Folding Rochester for only about two years, although they continued to sell the remaining stock well after that, and meanwhile introduced an improved series of highly successful self-casing plate cameras, called the Poco, in 1893.
+While it may not have been the very first such camera, it was certainly the most influential formulation upon which American photographic firms would base their own further designs.
+The Rochester Camera Manufacturing Company produced the Folding Rochester for only about two years, although they continued to sell remaining stock well after that.
+Meanwhile their newly introduced and improved Poco series of self-casing plate cameras that replaced the Folding Rochester in 1894 were a major success from the start.
 The rival Rochester Optical Company introduced a similar competitive line, the Premo, around the same time.
-These were soon followed by a massive wave of self-casing American folding plate cameras that swept through the photographic market for years to come, culminating in the classic press style cameras, such as the Graflex Speed Graphic, that dominated the world of professional photography decades later.
+These were soon followed by a massive wave of self-casing American folding plate cameras that swept through the photographic market for years to come, culminating in the classic press cameras of the early to mid 20th century, most exemplified by the Speed Graphic from Graflex, that dominated the world of professional photography.

-Two typical common examples of the many immediate descendants of the Folding Rochester; their own Poco A of 1895 (left), and the Rochester Optical Company's Pony Premo No. 6 of 1898 (right), both in typically common 4 x 5 inch format.
+Two typical common examples of the many immediate descendants of the Folding Rochester; their own Poco A of 1895 (left), and the Rochester Optical Company's Pony Premo No. 6 of 1898 (right), both in the most common 4 x 5 inch format.

-Today the Folding Rochester is perhaps the most rare and coveted, and certainly the least known, of the early self-casing American folding plate cameras.
-It was an expensive item, probably very few were produced in its limited two years of manufacture, and since the original publication of this article in 2005 the author has personally recorded or accounted for only about fifteen complete and intact examples, the great majority in 5 x 7 inch format, and all except three [Note: now four with the split-body model the author acquired recently.] with traditional external shutters on the front standard.
-Most of these examples exhibit dry and peeling exterior leather (oddly enough, a problem also seen with the Henry Clay, its primary competitor at the time), but the camera's overall value due to its rarity and historical significance outweighs the impact of this single cosmetic flaw.
-As the least known yet most important progenitor of the American self-casing concept, the Folding Rochester certainly deserves its legendary status as an enigmatic classic and a vital link in the evolution of 19th century photographic technology.
+Today the Folding Rochester is among the most scarce and coveted, and certainly among the least known, of the early self-casing American folding plate cameras.
+Given its mere two years of manufacture, few were produced, and since the original publication of this article in 2005 and up through 2018, the author has personally recorded or accounted for only nineteen reasonably complete intact examples, the majority in 5 x 7 inch format.
+So far the ongoing count includes thirteen in standard configuration with traditional external shutters on the front standard, five "plain face" variants (two of which are split-body), and finally the single exceedingly rare "Poco" version.
+Most of these examples exhibit dry and peeling exterior leather (oddly enough, a problem also seen with the Henry Clay, its primary and most similar competitor at the time), but the camera's overall value due to its rarity and historical significance outweighs the impact of this common cosmetic flaw.
+As the least known and still a vitally important progenitor of the American self-casing concept, the Folding Rochester certainly deserves its legendary status as an enigmatic classic and a precious link in the evolution of 19th century photographic technology.

-This article was originally published, edited for length and content, in the July 2005 (issue #157) Camera Shopper magazine.
-It's presented here, in its full intended form, with additional updated text, notes, and images added in 2012.
-If you're interested in reprinting this work, or wish to solicit new works, please feel free to contact the author, David Silver, at email@example.com, thank you!
+This article was originally published, significantly edited for length and content, in the July 2005 (issue #157) Camera Shopper magazine.
+It's presented here, in its intended full form, with additional updated text, notes, and images added in 2012 and 2018.
+If you're interested in reprinting this article, or wish to solicit new works on the history of photography, please contact the author, David Silver, at email@example.com, thank you!